-- The national air quality 1 objective for Annual Mean concentrations of Nitrogen dioxide (NO2) is for levels of NO2 to be lower than 40μg/m3 at sensitive locations such as people's homes, schools and hospitals. - NO2 is the main pollutant of concern from road traffic.
+- The national air quality1 objective for Annual Mean levels of Nitrogen dioxide (NO2) is for levels of NO2 to be lower than 40μg/m3 at sensitive locations such as people's homes, schools and hospitals. - NO2 is the main pollutant of concern from road traffic.
 The highest pollutant concentrations associated with road traffic can be found in busy urban areas.
-NO2 concentrations on busy roads in cities such as Cambridge are generally higher than in surrounding areas. - It is recognised that where concentrations of NO2 are low and road traffic is the primary source of emissions, such as in Foxton, the concentration of particulate matter (PM10/PM{2.5}) would be within the air quality objectives for PM10/PM{2.5}.
-Therefore, in such situations, local authorities do not tend to monitor particulate matter PM10/PM{2.5}2 in as many locations as NO2. - Currently available air quality monitoring undertaken by Cambridge City Council and South Cambridgeshire District Council is available on their websites. - Local authorities only tend to monitor in areas where they have concerns about pollutant concentrations.
+NO2 concentrations on busy roads in Cambridge are generally higher than in surrounding areas. - It is recognised that where concentrations of NO2 are low and road traffic is the primary source of emissions, such as in Harston, the concentration of PM10/PM{2.5} would be within the air quality objectives for PM10/PM{2.5}.
+Therefore in such situations, local authorities do not tend to monitor particulate matter PM10/PM{2.5}2 in as many locations as NO2. - Currently available air quality monitoring undertaken by Cambridge City Council and South Cambridgeshire District Council is available on their websites.